-For some, the Coronavirus pandemic has brought unique challenges and additional pressure to the mix.
-Market volatility is causing both asset values and the employment market to fluctuate.
+For some, the Coronavirus pandemic brought unique challenges and additional pressure to the mix.
+Market volatility caused both asset values and the employment market to fluctuate.
 It is therefore more important than ever to seek the right advice when facing separation or divorce.

 Arrangements can still be put in place and progress made during lockdown and with social distancing measures in place.
 Where appropriate, alternative dispute resolution options and virtual meetings and hearings may be required.

 Instructing the right lawyer to deal with the particular circumstances of your case is a vital first step.
 You should carry out thorough research and, if possible, instruct somebody who has been personally recommended to you.
 It is likely that you and your lawyer will be working together for many months and confidence in your lawyer is vital.

 Quality advice can be costly and therefore, an orderly approach to taking legal advice upon separation or divorce will assist you in working alongside your lawyer to secure the best outcome in the most cost efficient manner.

 Being orderly when your life may have been turned upside down is not always easy and the following simple guidelines may help:

 - Ensure that all of your financial information is up-to-date and in proper order.
 Have to hand all statements relating to the bank accounts in which you have an interest, tax returns, property valuations, business accounts and, where necessary, management accounts.

 - Prepare a detailed chronology of the key dates and events during the marriage or the relationship, particularly where these events have financial consequences.